Where is Everclear Alcohol Sale Illegal?

 Why is Everclear Illegal in Only Some States?

-In the United States, the specifics of alcohol regulation—defining what activities and substances are covered, regulated, prohibited, permitted, or allowable—vary significantly from state to state.
-Differences in language, legal rationale, rules, commission votes, and other legal directives determine whether a high-proof alcohol product like Everclear is illegal or allowed in each specific state.
-See the list of states below for more information on individual state rules and regulations.
+In the United States, the specifics of alcohol regulation—covering which activities, substances, and uses are regulated, prohibited, or allowed—vary significantly from state to state.
+Factors such as language, legal rationale, rules, and commission votes determine whether a high-proof alcohol product like Everclear is legal or restricted in each state.

 What is a for-beverage purpose?